 We have begun to plan a completely wireless scale model of a house powered by solar electricity and an informational kiosk connected to Broadband Internet with a MINI MESH DEPLOYMENT PACKAGE.
 Our goal is to set this up in the area between Community High School and the Ann Arbor Farmers Market.
-We are approaching the Merit network to use a connection.
+We are coordinating with middle mile provider 123Net for a backhaul connection.
 People at the kiosk will also be able to use a touchscreen to access the Internet, in addition to audio for interacting with Google assistant.

 Project 2: Form Collaboration Hubs

 Identify influencers across different counties in Michigan and recruit them to start a hub in their community.
 Each hub should include a team of people with all the knowledge and abilities necessary for learning the skills to build a Community Owned Internet Network.
 An IVR (Interactive Voice Response) system has begun using Twilio to enable connections and a Help Desk.
 Our phone number is: DAO-COMMONS